transloadit/uppy/website/src/docs/companion.md

 # corresponds to the periodicPingStaticPayload option (JSON string)
 export COMPANION_PERIODIC_PING_STATIC_JSON_PAYLOAD="{\"static\":\"data\"}"

+# Set a custom prefix for redis keys created by [connect-redis](https://github.com/tj/connect-redis).
+Defaults to `sess:`.
+Sessions are used for storing authentication state and for allowing thumbnails to be loaded by the browser via Companion.
+You might want to change this because if you run a redis with many different apps in the same redis server, it's hard to know where `sess:` comes from and it might collide with other apps. **Note:** in the future ,we plan and changing the default to `companion:` and possibly remove this option.
+export COMPANION_REDIS_EXPRESS_SESSION_PREFIX="sess:"

 # If you need to use `companionKeysParams` (custom OAuth credentials at request time),
 # set this variable to a strong randomly generated secret.
 # See also https://github.com/transloadit/uppy/pull/2622